-Because the default file system for HDInsight is in Azure Blob storage, /example/data.txt is actually in Azure Blob storage.
+Because the default file system for HDInsight is in Azure Storage, /example/data/data.txt is actually in Azure Storage.
 You can also refer to the file as:

 Azure Data Factory

-The Azure Data Factory service is a fully managed service for composing data storage, data processing, and data movement services into streamlined, scalable, and reliable data production pipelines.
+The Azure Data Factory service is a fully managed service for composing data: storage, processing, and movement services into streamlined, adaptable, and reliable data production pipelines.

 Sqoop is a tool designed to transfer data between Hadoop and relational databases.
-You can use it to import data from a relational database management system (RDBMS), such as SQL Server, MySQL, or Oracle into the Hadoop distributed file system (HDFS), transform the data in Hadoop with MapReduce or Hive, and then export the data back into an RDBMS.
+Use it to import data from a relational database management system (RDBMS), such as SQL Server, MySQL, or Oracle.
+Then into the Hadoop distributed file system (HDFS).
+Transform the data in Hadoop with MapReduce or Hive, and then export the data back into an RDBMS.

 For more information, see Use Sqoop with HDInsight.

-Azure Blob storage can also be accessed using an Azure SDK from the following programming languages:
+Azure Storage can also be accessed using an Azure SDK from the following programming languages:

 For more information on installing the Azure SDKs, see Azure downloads

-Now that you understand how to get data into HDInsight, read the following articles to learn how to perform analysis:
+Now that you understand how to get data into HDInsight, read the following articles to learn analysis: